n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 characteristics include:

-  - `BASE_POS_LAST` = The base consonant of a syllable is the last consonant, not counting any special final-consonant forms.
+  - `BASE_POS_LAST` = The base consonant of a syllable is the last consonant, not counting any consonants with post-base forms.

+	 - Kannada differs somewhat from other `BASE_POS_LAST` scripts in that all consonants can use post-base forms.
+Therefore, the general base-consonant search algorithm should identify the first non-"Reph" consonant as the base.
+This is the expected behavior, as it allows the same search algorithm to be used with all `BASE_POS_LAST` scripts.

   - `REPH_POS_AFTER_POST` = "Reph" is ordered after the last post-base consonant form.